Hisham546/QUICKNOTES/README.md

 QUICKNOTES is an app to save our important notes.

-This is my first typescript app .
+This is my first typescript app .Firebase as database